Evaluating Environmental and Economic Benefits of Dairy Manure Treatment Technologies and Practices for Improving Water Quality

 Project Overview

 One of the biggest barriers to scaling innovative technology solutions is access to technical, third-party evaluations.
 In 2020, Newtrient was granted nearly $700k through the NRCS CIG to evaluate 15 technology systems and practices nationwide over the course of three years.
-Due to the challenges brought about by COVID-19, Newtrient was granted a one-year extension for the original three-year grant it was awarded.
+Due to the challenges brought about by COVID-19, Newtrient was granted one-year and six-month extensions for the original three-year grant it was awarded.
 The objective of the grant is to demonstrate the effectiveness of these systems in reducing the environmental impact of dairy manure, particularly concerning water quality.
 Working closely with NRCS, Newtrient developed a methodology to evaluate these systems.
 The goal was to establish a process that could potentially improve access to EQIP funding for new, innovative technologies under Conservation Practice Standard 629 (CPS 629) and other related Conservation Practice Standards.
 Newtrient has partnered with universities across the country to collect samples, document results, and produce comprehensive reports.
 These reports will be shared with NRCS and the dairy industry to promote broader adoption of sustainable technologies and practices within the dairy sector.

 Project Objective